percona/everest-doc/docs/release-notes/Percona-Everest-1.4.0-(2024-12-15).md

 === "Removing UI edit wizard"
-     You dont have the navigate through the edit DB wizard to edit your datbase clusters.
+     Starting with Percona Everest 1.4.0, we have removed the edit DB wizard.
+Now, you can experience a more streamlined experience with our new editable widgets on the Overview screen.
+This enables quick edits—focusing only on the fields you wish to change rather than going through the entire edit DB wizard, even for changes to a single field.

 ## New features